1Why People Are Moving to Los Angeles

 3Moving Costs: Getting to Los Angeles

-The cost of your move to Los Angeles depends on distance, timing, and inventory size.
-Based on MoveSmart's analysis of thousands of moves, here's what to expect:
+The cost of your move to Los Angeles depends on distance, timing, and inventory size. **Inbound**: Moving TO Los Angeles averages $4,900 for a 2BR.

 4Living in Los Angeles: Quality of Life